tech-writing/rapporto/docs/backlog.md

 - GitHub/API: On errors, the JSON response includes the reason as an error message.
 However, it isn't displayed, yet.
 - Options: Make `limit=100` configurable?
 Is paging needed?
+- `github-backup` can do "Exceeded rate limit of 5000 requests;
+  waiting 77 seconds to reset".
+Do we also need it?

 ## Iteration +3
 - Data: Identify items with high conversation activity (comment frequency, etc.)